Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 The Purpose of a Get Home Bag

-A get-home bag sincerely doesn't need a ton.
-All that you put on your list should assist with getting you from any place you might be and back to your home when a disaster strikes and you want to head back home.
-You could be forced to leave a place for many reasons, and this list is only a couple.
+A get-home bag doesn't need much.
+Everything on your list should help you get from anywhere to your home when a disaster strikes.
+You might be forced to leave a place for many reasons, and this list is only a couple.

 These are a portion of the things that could make you need to use your get-home bag: